billythehippo/EByte-E32-RF-Settings-QT-Tool/README.md

 If you don't see the message box "Parameters are GOT!" press it again (its a bug!).
 When parameters are got you may change them and write them with "Set Param" button.

+Also you may save and load the modem configurations.
+For example: if you read from modem and save to file default config C0 00 00 1A 17 44,
+the config string in the file will look like C000001A1744 - just text without spaces.

 # BUILD and INSTALLATION

 Classic: